LinkedInLearning/virtualization-with-kvm-and-qemu-2487226/Notes.md

   -monitor stdio
 ```

-Set or change the VNC password from the QEMU Monitor:
+Set or change the VNC password from the QEMU monitor:

 ```
 change vnc password
 ```

-Send the shutdown signal to a guest in QEMU Monitor:
+Send the shutdown signal to a guest in QEMU monitor:

 ```
 system_powerdown